-- the Australian Council for Educational (ACER) Progressive Achievement Test (PAT) Reading and Mathematics
+- the Australian Council for Educational (ACER) Adaptive Progressive Achievement Test (PAT) Reading and Mathematics

 - the English Online Interview and the Mathematics Online Interview.

-Schools holding an existing licence for the PAT are strongly encouraged to include the use of PAT-R (Reading) and PAT-M (Mathematics) in their range of sources of evidence for students in Years 3 to 10.
+Schools have been provided with a PAT licence for 2022 and are strongly encouraged to use the Adaptive PAT-R (Reading) and Adaptive PAT-M (Mathematics) in their range of sources of evidence for students in Years 3 to 10.
 Schools have also been provided with the PAT Online Assessment and Reporting System (OARS).

 Alternatively, schools are strongly encouraged to register for and include the use of the DAL English and Mathematics assessments for Years 2-10.